Cost & Coverage

-Failure to follow HOA rules may result in you getting inspected, fined, or banned from using certain facilities.
+Failure to follow HOA rules may result in an inspection, fines, or being banned from using certain facilities.
 If you owe too much in fines or you’re sued, your HOA could put a lien on your property and, at worse, foreclose on your home.

-When you pay your dues, that money is going to everything from maintaining and improving community areas to security and surveillance services to HOA insurance, which is also known as your community’s “master policy.”
+When you pay your HOA dues, that money is going to everything from maintaining and improving community areas to security and surveillance services to HOA insurance, which is also known as your community’s master policy.

-As we touched on earlier, belonging to an HOA means having shared spaces: like the main area of a condo building, a swimming pool, gym, tennis courts, you name it.
-And as members, not only do you pay for maintenance and renovations to common areas, you also pay for a collective insurance policy, or a master policy to insure against property loss to said areas.
+As we touched on earlier, belonging to an HOA includes shared spaces: like the main area of a condo building, a swimming pool, gym, tennis courts, you name it.
+And as members, not only do you pay for maintenance and renovations to common areas, you also pay for a collective insurance policy, or a master policy to insure against property loss to those areas.

 For condo and co-op associations, HOA policies vary in terms of coverage.
 Some master policies provide a certain level of coverage to individual condominiums as well as building common areas, while others cover the bare minimum.
 In either case, you’ll need your own condo insurance policy to compliment your master policy.

 Policygenius is the easy way to compare home insurance.